viterbox/software-eng-test/readme.md

 ## Requirement

-You have code a solution that be able to handle the process of a purchase on an ecommerce.
-The information flow must be the following

-You have to defined the software architecture and explain the reasons why you would select it
+You have to design a solution to handle the process of a purchase on an ecommerce.
+You have to defined the software architecture and explain the reasons why you would select it.
+Develop at least 1 of the software components of your design.

 ## What We Care About